THE WHITE PAPER: SCIE¶

 | Seismic / impulse telemetry (LDEO) | Suppressed ground-coupled impulse | momentum partition away from a single high-amplitude impact termination; constrained ground signature consistent with distributed coupling | "seismic silence" as proof of mechanism; collapse-only explanations as universally sufficient | 13 |

-| Geometric precision (boreholes, planar slices, bounded footprints) | Interferometric node geometry (SCIE) | carrier/modulator/pinning roles; line-of-sight boundary behavior ("aperture" effects) | collapse randomness as driver of precision cuts | 11, 3 (and Bridge/Synthesis) |
+| Geometric precision (bounded vertical voids, planar slices, bounded footprints) | Interferometric node geometry (SCIE) | carrier/modulator/pinning roles; line-of-sight boundary behavior ("aperture" effects) | collapse randomness as driver of precision cuts | 11, 3 (and Bridge/Synthesis) |

-| Atmosphere / Erin / regional gating | Dielectric lens gating (macro-architecture) | lead-time / loading interval (\(\tau\)), breakdown signatures, synchronization language | "correlation only" if you're asserting causal architecture | 15 (and Bridge + Section 5 macro-physics) |
+| Atmosphere / Erin / regional gating | Atmospheric stabilization / propagation shaping (macro-architecture) | lead-time / loading interval (\(\tau\)), breakdown signatures, synchronization language | "correlation only" if you're asserting causal architecture | 15 (and Bridge + Section 5 macro-physics) |

 1. MACRO-PHYSICS¶

-GLOBAL CIRCUIT INTEGRATION (Hypothesized)¶
+GLOBAL CIRCUIT INTEGRATION¶

 Reader note (where the “how” lives): Implementation candidates/bridge pathways and predicted collateral signatures are consolidated in APPENDIX - Bridge Mechanism Physics; quantitative interference geometry validation is consolidated in APPENDIX - Fringe Spacing Geometry Module.